What Does The Good Shepherd Preschool Offer?

 Learning through Play

 Young children primarily learn through play.
-Our preschool provides opportunities for play-focused learning in a variety of imaginative settings.
+Our preschool will provide opportunities for play-focused learning in a variety of imaginative settings.
 Examples might include domestic play activities such as cooking, playing house and cleaning; dress-up and dramatic play; sensory play, such as a sand and water table; and creative arts.
 These kinds of interactive activities are very important for a young child’s development and socialization.

-We place an emphasis on reading at The Good Shepherd Preschool.
+We will place an emphasis on reading at The Good Shepherd Preschool.
 Students will have ample time to “read” independently, as well as plenty of group story times as a class.
 One of the most important aspects of language development for young children is being read to, so this will be a significant part of our preschool program structure.

 Large and fine motor skills development

-Our preschool programs feature opportunities for the development of both large and fine motor skills.
+Our preschool programs will feature opportunities for the development of both large and fine motor skills.
 Large motor skills can be worked on with lots of physical activity, such as a playing with balls, climbing, crawling through tunnels and working on balance.
 Fine motor skills will be sharpened with activities like stringing beads, assembling puzzles or building towers with blocks.